-When giving gifts at Christmas time, or any other time of course, the presentation shouldn’t be ignored.
-In some cases, the packaging can even be another gift in itself.
+When giving gifts, be it Christmas or any other time of year, the presentation shouldn’t be ignored.
+In some cases, the packaging can be a beautiful gift in itself.
 Such is the case with these easy snowflake gift pouches.

-You can use the main body of the t-shirt to make a quick, larger drawstring sacks that can be used in a number of ways, like making a trick-or-treat bag that your kids can help you decorate.
+You can use the main body of the t-shirt to make easy, drawstring sacks that can be used in a number of ways.
+We used this idea to make a cute a trick-or-treat bag.
+That’s a fun, easy project that even small kids can help you decorate.
 (Click on the link for the instructions!)